 Stem cell research raises hopes for future treatment of people with serious chronic diseases caused by the loss of specific cells.
 The process will involve transplanting cells that have been specialised to perform a specific function (this is known as “cell differentiation”).

 "Human stem cell research with the potential of cell transplantation is presently the most promising approach to achieving this goal for type 1 diabetes."

 Mads Krogsgaard Thomsen, Executive Vice President and Chief Science Officer

-Research using human embryonic stem cells has triggered an important ethical debate because the embryos from which the stem cells are derived hold the potential for a human life.
-Furthermore, large differences exist between countries with regard to the legislation and control of research on human embryonic stem cells.
+Research using stem cells that come from fertilised human eggs (known as “human embryonic stem cells”) has started an important ethical debate.
+There are large differences between countries in relation to the law and control of research on human embryonic stem cells.

-In 2001 Novo Nordisk established a focus group to explore the ethical dilemmas of stem cell research.
-Based on the group’s findings, we made our decisions, weighing the benefits to patients and society along with threats to our values and fundamental ethical principles.
-We developed Novo Nordisk's position, held employee meetings and press conferences, and participated in public hearings and debates.
-In 2003 the Danish Parliament passed a law which allows the use of human embryonic stem cells in the research and development of new pharmaceuticals and cures for patients.
-Novo Nordisk has maintained the focus on the ethical dilemmas related to stem cell research and continues to participate in the ethical deliberation internationally.
+In 2001 Novo Nordisk formed a focus group to explore the ethical issues of stem cell research.
+The focus group looked at the benefits to patients and society and balanced this against the possible threat of overlooking our values and ethical codes.
+Based on the group’s findings we decided to support stem cell research.
+We developed Novo Nordisk's position, held employee meetings and press conferences, and took part in public hearings and debates.
+In 2003 the Danish Parliament passed a law which allows the use of human embryonic stem cells in the research and development of new medicines and cures for patients.
+Novo Nordisk is keeping the focus on the ethical issues related to stem cell research and continues to follow the ethical debate around the world.